"No-cup" Pejic displaying a push-up bra |

 Besides, male breasts, albeit less protruding, can be enormously appealing as well.

-The model: none other than the emperor Julius Caesar
+An embellished "muscle cuirass" The model: none other than the emperor Julius Caesar |

 From Roman and Greek cuirasses and breastplates to large neckpieces worn by tribesmen, male pectoral muscles, less bulging but broader than their female counterpart, have always been boosted.
 Not as a representation of beauty or fertility, It’s true, but rather as a sign of power, dominion and masculinity.
 In a way that might evoke a gorilla beating his chest with his fists as an expression of virile dominance.